sathomas/STEM/README.md

 Prototype for [Georgia STEM Incubator](http://sathomas.github.io/STEM/).

+Contributors for vip:
+--Greg Portz
+--
+--
+--
+--

 ## Status: [![Build Status](https://travis-ci.org/sathomas/test.png)](https://travis-ci.org/sathomas/STEM)

 Any update to this repository triggers an automated execution of all of the project’s unit tests.
 The status label above shows the result of those unit tests.